 - remove extra phosphate with dialysis

-- lower the amount of phosphate your intestines absorb using medicine
+- lower the amount of phosphate your intestines absorb using medication

-First, limit foods that are high in phosphorous, such as:
+First, limit foods that are high in phosphorus, such as:

 - red meat